We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 The rugged, sprawling land mass of Sumbawa, with its many jutting and twisted peninsulas, forms plenty of protected bays for its islands dotted along the north coast such as Moyo, Sangeang and Satonda.
 These sheltered and varied havens offer crystal-clear waters, deep and vibrant walls, steaming underwater volcanic vents, fertile breeding grounds and conditions that are perfect for some fantastic muck diving opportunities.

-Often mistakenly overlooked as just a convenient port of call onto the better dive destinations that are further on to the east, Sumbawa scuba diving has its own vast schools of countless triggerfish and butterflyfish, macro sightings of blue-ringed octopus, clown frogfish and nudibranchs, numerous reef sharks and tunas in the deep walled sections.
+Previously overlooked as just a convenient port of call onto the better dive destinations that are further on to the east, Sumbawa scuba diving now has a trump card in Saleh, in addition to vast schools of countless triggerfish and butterflyfish, macro sightings of blue-ringed octopus, clown frogfish and nudibranchs, numerous reef sharks and tunas in the deep walled sections.

 Allied to the scuba diving are the topside visual attractions of volcanoes and enormous bat colonies, and you'll soon have enough reasons to plunge deep and explore the spectacular underwater tapestry that surounds the island of Sumbawa.